Even the elephant carries but a small trunk on his journeys. – Henry David Thoreau

 Unless you are going trekking in Antarctica, you will be able to buy most of what you need to survive on the road at each destination.
 If you are traveling in developing countries, you will probably find what you need cheaper and may help a struggling economy out as well!

 Do not bring anything priceless or irreplaceable.
 Leave that watch your grandfather gave you.
 Anything you bring will be exposed to the elements, mistreatment, and possibly broken or stolen.

 Do not bring a lot of clothing.
-Fashion is less of an issue on the road than it is at home.
+Although debatable by some who travel solely to chase the opposite sex, fashion is less of an issue on the road than it is at home.
 You can wash laundry regularly, either yourself or in cheap laundromats.
 If you feel that you do not have enough to wear, buy some local garb for cheap.

 Never pack valuable things in the outer pockets of a backpack.
 It is very difficult to feel a deft hand reaching inside while you walk down the street or stand on a crowded train platform.

-- Read this article on keeping your backpack safe.
+- Read this article about keeping your backpack safe.

 Aside from your regular packing list, you will want to include the following misc items hidden inside your large rucksack somewhere: